harperd/machine-learning/notes/6-1-activation-functions.md

 The following illustrates the input, vectorized computation for layer 2 and output in layer 3.
 This process is also called *forward propagation*.

-Layer 1 (input) is expressed as a 4 dimentional vector (matrix) in this case which includes a bias column (matrix values are abitrary).
+Layer 1 (input) is expressed as a 4 dimensional vector (matrix) in this case which includes a bias column (matrix values are arbitrary).
 Note that layer 1 can also be reference as $a^{(1)}$:

 > $a^{(1)}=x=\begin{bmatrix}1&1&2&3\\1&4&5&6\\1&7&8&9\end{bmatrix}$

-Our theta values, used was weights for layer 2, would be expressed as a 4 dimentional vector which serves as the *mapping* between layer 1 and layer 2:
+Our theta values, used was weights for layer 2, would be expressed as a 4 dimensional vector which serves as the *mapping* between layer 1 and layer 2.
+The *mapping* happens in the black lines in the illusration above.

 > $\Theta^{(1)}=\begin{bmatrix}\Theta^{(1)}_{10}&\Theta^{(1)}_{11}&\Theta^{(1)}_{12}&\Theta^{(1)}_{13}\\\Theta^{(1)}_{20}&\Theta^{(1)}_{21}&\Theta^{(1)}_{22}&\Theta^{(1)}_{23}\\\Theta^{(1)}_{30}&\Theta^{(1)}_{31}&\Theta^{(1)}_{32}&\Theta^{(1)}_{33}\end{bmatrix}$